 Important Notes: The carrier will cover you as long as you pay the premium.
 They only need your sex, age, and state of residence.

 Final Expense Insurance

-This unique type of insurance is available for seniors who don’t want to load their family with burial expenses.
+This unique type of insurance is available for seniors who don’t want to load their family with funeral expenses.